Online advertising: Programmatic advertising

 Programmatic advertising involves automating the sale and delivery of digital advertising on websites and platforms via software rather than direct human decision-making.
 Advertisements are selected and targeted to audiences via ad servers which often use cookies, which are unique identifiers of specific computers, to decide which ads to serve to a particular consumer.
 Cookies can track whether a user left a page without buying anything, so the advertiser can later retarget the user with ads from the site the user visited.

 As advertisers collect data across multiple external websites about a user's online activity, they can create a detailed profile of the user's interests to deliver even more targeted advertising.
 This aggregation of data is called behavioral targeting.
-Advertisers can also target their audience by using contextual to deliver display ads related to the content of the web page where the ads appear.
+Advertisers can also target their audience by using contextual advertising to display ads related to the content of the web page where the ads appear.
 Retargeting, behavioral targeting, and contextual advertising all are designed to increase an advertiser's return on investment, or ROI, over untargeted ads.